noawe-boi/NoahsObsidianSync/Lion Activity.md

 - Their food smells weird
 - Butter chicken

-What makes p the identity of a person?
+What makes the identity of a person?
+- Their interactions with people
+- their parents
+- their name
--
+- their interetsts
+Definition?
+The identity of a person is a set of traits or features